vishnu170108-cell/bug-to-brilliance/README.md

 # bug-to-brilliance
-starting off a new journey with some python and c / c++
+starting off a new journey with python and c/c++